Set up Your Detector for Different Gas Measurements

 The CO2 filter A with an peak wavelength = 4.265 µm is the filter with the best possible signal and simple linearization (FWHM = 110 nm).

-Water vapour is in almost every gas mixture, which often leads to a disturbing background noise.
+Water vapor is in almost every gas mixture, which often leads to a disturbing background noise.
 An attempt to measure this with a 2.94 µm filter, for example, lead to problems of cross-sensitivity with CO2.
 The M filter has proven more reliable in such practical applications: peak wavelength = 5.78 µm, FWHM = 180 nm.

 Methane is primarily measured at 3.33 µm; however, this is not particularly specific.
 An excellent alternative is the S filter, which operates at a longer-wave band: peak wavelength = 7.91 µm, FWHM = 160 nm.